peyton/MOOMaskedIconView/README.md

     [button setImage:[iconView renderHighlightedImage] forState:UIControlStateHighlighted];
     [self.view addSubview:button];

-For more examples, check the [Demo Project](https://github.com/peyton/GOODMaskedIconView/tree/master/Demo%20Project).
+For more examples, check out the [Demo Project](https://github.com/peyton/MOOMaskedIconView/tree/master/Demo%20Project).

 #How to use
 -----------